wusai2333/trib/doc/labs.md

 ## Machines

 We have set up a cluster of 10 machines.
-You should use those for all of the lab assignements.
+You should use those for all of the lab assignments.

 - c08-11.sysnet.ucsd.edu
 - c08-12.sysnet.ucsd.edu